semperfitodd/azure_pub_sub_pattern/README.md

 #### Application Y
 ##### Data Retrieval and Processing

-In this pattern, Application Y is designed to subscribe to Azure Service Bus Topic A0 and process the published data.
+Application Y is designed to subscribe to Azure Service Bus Topic A0 and process the published data.
 The data will be loaded into an Azure SQL database.
 It will be written to both Azure hosted and On-Prem legacy database allowing legacy applications to use the data.

-Once the data is received and processed, the application will POST a request trigger with a schema appropriate body to the Azure Logic App callable endpoint designated by the application.
+Once the data is received and processed, the application will POST a request trigger with a schema-appropriate body to the Azure Logic App callable endpoint designated by the application.
 The callable endpoint will route the JSON load to the workflow to determine the next step.
-The workflow has two successful paths, 0 and 1, and the Logic App will route successful messages to an Azure Service Bus Namespace, Namespace B, configured with Topics B0 and B1.
+The workflow has two happy paths, 0 and 1, and the Logic App will route successful messages to an Azure Service Bus Namespace, Namespace B, configured with Topics B0 and B1.
 Unsuccessful messages will be routed to the Azure Event Grid.

 As the last step of a successful workflow, the logic app will trigger the Azure Service Bus Topic A0 to resolve and delete the retrieved message and return a 201.

-There are two possible happy paths from Application Y to be 0 and 1, the data from path 0, will be sent by the Logic App to Topic B0 and data from path 1 will be sent by the Logic App to Topic B1.
+There are two possible happy paths from Application Y, 0 and 1.
+The data from path 0, will be sent by the Logic App to Topic B0 and data from path 1 will be sent by the Logic App to Topic B1.

 Namespace B will also be configured for FIFO queuing, PeekLock subscription handling, and dead-letter queuing.
 This is the same as Namespace A. This means that a message in Namespace B that does not have the lock removed by the subscriber and exceeds the TryTimeout setting, will have its retry counter incremented by 1.
 If the retry counter exceeds the MaxRetries setting (default 10), the message will be routed to the DLQ (Dead Letter Queue).
 This pattern has dead-lettering enabled by default.

 ##### Data Storage on Azure SQL Server
 A Logic App workflow will be configured with a '"When messages are available in a topic subscription" Service Bus Trigger' for both Topics B0 and B1.
 This trigger will engage a Logic App workflow when data is placed in Topic B0, or a seperate workflow when data is placed in Topic B1.
 Topic B0 is designed for data to be stored in Azure SQL Server and Topic B1 is designed for data to be stored the On-Prem Sql Server.
-Application Y will be configured to send all successful messages to both Topics, B0 and B1, for redundancy.
+Application Y will be configured to send all successful messages to both Topics, B0 and B1.

 Data from Topic B0 will be sent to the Azure SQL Server via the Azure SQL Server standard connector and configured to retry delivery X times (default 4).
 If the Logic App does not receive a successful response (201 message), the Logic App will default to its runafter configuration, which is configured in this pattern send the error to Azure Event Grid.

 The last step of this logic app will be to remove the consumption lock from the message in Topic B0.

 ##### Data Storage on On-Prem SQL Server
 A Logic App workflow will be configured with a '"When messages are available in a topic subscription" Service Bus Trigger' for both Topics B0 and B1.
-This trigger will engage a Logic App workflow when data is placed in Topic B0, or a separate workflow when data is placed in Topic B1.
+This trigger will engage a Logic App workflow when data is placed in Topic B0, or a seperate workflow when data is placed in Topic B1.
 Topic B0 is designed for data to be stored in Azure SQL Server and Topic B1 is designed for data to be stored the On-Prem Sql Server.
-Application Y will be configured to send all successful messages to both Topics, B0 and B1, for redundancy.
+Application Y will be configured to send all successful messages to both Topics, B0 and B1.

 Data from Topic B1 will be sent to the On-Prem SQL Server via the SQL Server standard connector.
 This data will be sent via ExpressRoute and the Logic App will be configured to retry delivery X times (default 4).
-If the Logic App does not receive a successful response (201 message), the Logic App will default to its runafter configuration, which is configured in this pattern send the error to Azure Event Grid.
+If the Logic App does not receive a successful response (201 message), the Logic App will default to its runafter configuration, which is configured to send the error to Azure Event Grid.

 The last step of this logic app will be to remove the consumption lock from the message in Topic B1.

 #### Application Z
-In this pattern, Application Z is designed to subscribe to Azure Service Bus Topic A1 and process the retrieved message.
-Then, the application will POST a request trigger with a schema appropriate body to the Azure Logic App callable endpoint designated by the code.
-The callable endpoint will route the event data to the workflow, where it will be searched for key:value pairs in its payload to determine the next step of the workflow.
-Assuming the workflow has 1 successful paths, path 0, the Logic App will route successful messages to an Azure Service Bus Namespace, Namespace C, configured with topic C0.
-Unsuccessful messages, such as those with missing fields, will be routed to the Azure Event Grid.
+Application Z is designed to subscribe to Azure Service Bus Topic A1 and process the retrieved message.
+Then, the application will POST a request trigger with a schema-appropriate body to the Azure Logic App callable endpoint designated by the application.
+The callable endpoint will route the JSON load to the workflow to determine the next step.
+The workflow has one happy path, 0, and the Logic App will route successful messages to an Azure Service Bus Namespace, Namespace C, configured with topic C0.
+Unsuccessful messages will be routed to the Azure Event Grid.

-As the last step of a successful workflow, the logic app will trigger the Azure Service Bus Topic A0 to resolve and delete the retrieved message.
-This ensures the data was properly ingested in the intake process and received by the next step.
+As the last step of a successful workflow, the logic app will trigger the Azure Service Bus Topic A1 to resolve and delete the retrieved message and return a 201.

-Assuming only one successful path for Application Z, path 0, the data from path 0, will be sent by the Logic App to Topic C0.
+There is one possible path for Application Z, path 0, the data from path 0, will be sent by the Logic App to Topic C0.

 Namespace C will also be configured for FIFO queuing, PeekLock subscription handling, and dead-letter queuing.
 This is the same as Namespaces A and B. This means that a message in Namespace C that does not have the lock removed by the subscriber and exceeds the TryTimeout setting, will have its retry counter incremented by 1.
-If the retry counter exceeds the MaxRetries setting (default 10), the message will be routed to the DLQ (Dead Letter Queue), which is a built in subqueue for all Azure Service Bus Queues and Topics with deal-lettering enabled.
+If the retry counter exceeds the MaxRetries setting (default 10), the message will be routed to the DLQ (Dead Letter Queue).
 This pattern has dead-lettering enabled by default.

-A Logic App workflow will be configured with a '"When messages are available in a topic subscription" Blob Storage Trigger' for both Topic C0.
-This trigger will engage a Logic App workflow when data is placed in Topic C0 which, in this pattern, is designed for data to be stored in Azure Blob Storage.
+A Logic App workflow will be configured with a '"When messages are available in a topic subscription" Blob Storage Trigger' for Topic C0.
+This trigger will engage a Logic App workflow when data is placed in Topic C0, designed for data to be stored in Azure Blob Storage.
 A destination Azure Storage Account is configured with X containers.
 The Logic App will route to the appropriate container based on its configuration.
 This data transfer will be configured to retry delivery X times (default 4).
-If the Logic App does not recieve a successful response (200 message), the Logic App will default to its runafter configuration, which is configured in this pattern send the error to Azure Event Grid.
+If the Logic App does not recieve a 201 message, the Logic App will default to its runafter configuration, which is configured to send the error to Azure Event Grid.

 The last step of this logic app will be to remove the consumption lock from the message in Topic C0.

 ### Error Handling
 Any errors that occur during this process will be routed to Azure Event Grid.
 Event Grid will be configured with corresponding topics from the Azure Service Bus Namespace Topics; A0, A1, B0, B1, and C0.
 The Event Grid will also be configured with topics for each Azure Logic App workflow.
 When an error occurs in in either Service Bus or Logic App, the service with the error publishes a message to their corresponding topic.